joaochiroli/Projeto-Flask/README.md

 The initial idea is to access the endpoint, save the data in a database, and display the IPs that accessed the endpoint.

-Througout the year I will implement new functions, improve the script, make changes, and so on.
+Throughout the year I will implement new functions, improve the script, make changes, and so on.
 This is the skeleton of the project and my first step.

 ## Tools